XingxinHE/ComputationalGeometry/Lecture/DiscreteDifferentialGeometry/DDG.md

 \kappa^{D}_{i} = \frac{1}{r_i} = 2sin(\theta_i)/\omega_i
 $$

-### Which curvature should we use in application?
+### 1.4.5.
+Application of Curvature

 ___

+:pushpin: **Which curvature should we use in application?**

 Just pick the right one for your job!

-### Curvature Flow
+:pushpin: **Application - Curvature Flow**

 ___

-There are many application using curvature.
+There are many applications using curvature and curvature flow is just one of them.